-- Can a language be dynamically typed, but not polymorphic? - Every dynamically typed language is polymorphic functions just simply work on any datatume that - functions just simply work on any datatype that can be operated on at runtime - Only need explicit polymorphism in statically typed languages to assign at compile time a suitably general polymorphic type aka: what do variables refer to?
+- Can a language be dynamically typed, but not polymorphic? - Every dynamically typed language is polymorphic - functions just simply work on any datatype that can be operated on at runtime - Only need explicit polymorphism in statically typed languages to assign at compile time a suitably general polymorphic type aka: what do variables refer to?